 Use sunscreen.
 Cover any exposed areas of skin liberally with at least 1 ounce of broad-spectrum sunscreen.
 That means sunscreen that protects against both UVA and UVB rays.

-The sunscreen should have a sun protection factor (SPF) of at least 30.
+The sunscreen should have a SPF of at least 30.
 Follow these tips for applying sunscreen:

 - Apply sunscreen about 30 minutes before you go outside.